sxsw/rfm/README.md

 * Atsushi Matsuo was an early Rfm tester, and provided outstanding feedback, critical code fixes, and a lot of web exposure.
 * Jesse Antunes helped ensure that Rfm is stable and functional.
 * Larry Sprock added ssl support, switched the xml parser to a much faster Nokogiri, added the rspec testing framework, and refined code architecture.
-* William Richardson is the current maintainer of the ginjo-rfm fork and added support for multiple xml parsers, ActiveModel integration, field mapping, compound queries, and a configuration framework.
+* William Richardson is the current maintainer of the ginjo-rfm fork and added support for multiple xml parsers, ActiveModel integration, field mapping, compound queries, logging, and a configuration framework.